 (f) use of a type identified elsewhere in this Scheme as use that does not require development approval.

-(3) Despite subclause (1) development approval may be required for certain works carried out in a special control area.
+(3) Despite subclause (1) development approval may be required for certain works carried out —

+(a) in a special control area; or

+(b) on land designated by an order made under the Fire and Emergency Services Act 1998 section 18P as a bush fire prone area.

 (4) For the purposes of subclause (1)(c) or (d), development is to be taken to satisfy a deemed-to-comply requirement of the R-Codes if it complies with —

 (a) a requirement in a local development plan or activity centre plan made under the R-Codes that amends or replaces the deemed-to-comply requirement; or